abstract-open-solutions/redturtle.smartlink/README.rst

 ---------------------------------------

-Smart Link contains two Generic Setup import steps that can help you to transform all you ATLink to Smart Link, or to go back to ATLink if you don't like Smart Link anymore (in that case: first uninstall Smart Link, the run the import step).
+Smart Link contains two Generic Setup import steps that can help you to transform all you ATLink to Smart Link, or to go back to ATLink if you don't like Smart Link anymore (automatically done when you uninstall the product).

 Warning 1
 ---------